joao5566/LuaAnim/README.md

 - `animations`: A table where each key is the animation name and the values define the frames and rows.
 - `frameDuration`: Time (in seconds) each frame is displayed.

-You can now specify frames in a particular row using `{startFrame, endFrame, rowNumber}`.
-For example, `{1, 4, 2}` selects frames 1 to 4 on the second row.
+You can specify animations using individual frame indices or by selecting specific rows and frames using `{linha = rowNumber, frames = {startFrame, ..., endFrame}}`.

 **Example:**